Everyone who lives in Barlow parish has the right to a funeral in the

 no ends or beginnings, but one equal eternity;

 in the habitations of your glory and dominion, world without end.
+Amen.

 John Donne